bgall/brettgall.hugo/content/research/_index.md

 ## Working Papers / In-Progress

-1. Policy Preferences, Concept Creep, and The Meaning of Poverty
-2. Need, Deservingness, and the Politics of Health Care
-3. Learning About Equality of Opportunity in an Unequal World
+1. Learning About Equality of Opportunity in an Unequal World

-4. Second-order Fairness Perceptions and Political Inequality
+2. Second-Order Fairness Perceptions and the Perceptual Origins of Inter-class Conflict

-5. Decision Rules, Not Data Quality: The Effect of Conjoint Experimental Design on Attribute Interactions
-6. Bayesian Latent Effects Models for Choice Experiment
+3. Validation Beyond the AMCE: Reconsidering the Effects of Conjoint Experiment Design on Survey Satisficing

+4. Discretionary Tolerance: Who Should Receive Belief-Based Legal Exemptions and Why?

+5. Need, Deservingness, and the Politics of Social Protection

+6. Policy Preferences, Concept Creep, and The Meaning of Poverty

+7. Economic Inequality and Political Participation: New Evidence from U.S. Gubernatorial Elections